Last Updated on September 24, 2022

 - Calcium: Calcium is vital for the development of the baby’s bones and teeth.
 It is also important for the mother as it helps to prevent osteoporosis.
 The recommended daily calcium intake for pregnant women is 1200 mg (source: WHO).
 Half a cup of escargot has 99.7 mg of calcium(source: USDA).

-While escargot has some nutrients that are important for pregnant women, it is essential to remember that eating escargot does come with some risks.
+While escargot has some nutrients that are important for pregnant women, it is essential to remember that eating escargot does come with some health risks.
 Ensure it has been purchased from/prepared by a reputable source, cooked properly, and avoid eating escargot if you have a seafood allergy.

 We hope this article helped answer your questions.
 As always, speak to your healthcare provider if you have any concerns.